- Gemini Home

 |12h to 16h|

-Figure 2: Schematic representation of target accessibility at Gemini South during semester 2009B.
+Figure 2: Schematic representation of target accessibility at Gemini South during semester 2010B.
 Green regions offer unrestricted access, red regions are inaccessible.
 The yellow region is possible, but restricted.
-See comments and values in the Table above.
+See text, and values in the Table above.